Warsaw: Complete Travel Guide

 Getting to Warsaw

 By air: Warsaw Chopin Airport (WAW) is served by LOT Polish Airlines, Ryanair, Wizz Air, British Airways, and most major European carriers.
 Flight time from London is approximately 2.5 hours; from Dublin around 3 hours.
 Budget return fares from the UK typically range from PLN 300–700 as of 2026.
 From the airport, a licensed taxi to the city centre costs approximately PLN 50 and takes 20–30 minutes depending on traffic.
+Alternatively, Welcome Pickups offers pre-booked transfers with a meet-and-greet at arrivals — useful if you’re arriving late at night or with heavy luggage.
 The 175 bus connects the airport to the city centre in around 40 minutes for approximately PLN 4.40.

 Warsaw Modlin Airport (WMI) handles some Ryanair routes.
 It is 35 km north of the city; the Modlinbus shuttle to Warsaw Central costs approximately PLN 33 and takes 45–55 minutes.